launchql/launchql/graphile/graphile-cache/README.md

 Re-exported from `pg-cache` for convenience.

-## 🧠 How It Works

-When you import this package, it automatically registers a cleanup callback with `pg-cache`.
-When a PostgreSQL pool is disposed, any PostGraphile instances using that pool are automatically removed from the cache.

 ## 🔌 Integration Details

 The integration with `pg-cache` happens automatically when this module is imported.
 The cleanup callback is registered immediately, ensuring that PostGraphile instances are cleaned up whenever their associated PostgreSQL pools are disposed.